Skip to main content

 3. Open Depth_HowTo.cs in a file editor, then add the code from the snippet after these steps.

 4. Once the script is ready, select the Main Camera from the Hierarchy, then add it as a Component in the Inspector.
-Click the circle next to the Camera Manager field, then select the Main Camera.
-Do the same for the Occlusion Manager field.
+Click the circle next to the Occlusion Manager field, then select the Main Camera.

 Depth_HowTo